advaymansingka/squash-ball-cv/README.md

 # squash-ball-cv
-Track the position, rotation, and velocity of a bouncing squash ball
+Track the position, rotation, and velocity of a bouncing squash ball.
+Written in Python 3 using OpenCV, Matplotlib, and Numpy.